 I keep waiting for the next bomb….

-will provide (I know He will) and that things will settle down… I feel I am being challenged/tested now more than ever.
+Please pray that God will provide (I know He will) and that things will settle down… I feel I am being challenged/tested now more than ever.

 Janet